ExaltedStudios/Voron-Tridex-Mods---Idex/README.md

 # Voron-Tridex-Mods---Idex
 Some mods I have modeled in fusion for Eddie's Voron Tridex franken-printer.
 For more details, I recommend checking it out here: https://github.com/FrankenVoron/Tridex

 ## WELCOME TO THE WORLD OF AN UNFINISHED PROJECT!
-All files posted are now out of date due to the new AB Drives being posted by Eddie in discord.
+Most files posted are now out of date due to the new AB Drives being posted by Eddie in discord.
 I'll reupload as time passes.

 # What's what?